 Blackpool Illuminations are a fond childhood memory for many.
-Taking a trip under the lights on foot, by car or tram and being dazzled by the amazing display brings joy to children and adults alike.
-These bright lights that fill tourists with awe and amazement have been doing so for 140 years; lighting up Blackpool back in 1879.
-So how did the Illuminations begin?
+Taking a trip under the lights on foot, by car or tram and being dazzled by the amazing display brings joy to children and adults alike and is huge part of our Illuminating History.

 The first set of Illuminations began when the Council devoted the sum of £5,000 to experiment with the concept of electric street lighting, starting off with eight arc lamps on 60ft poles in Talbot Square.

 In a time when residents were lighting their homes with candles, this installation left the public in awe of these new lights, calling them ‘artificial sunshine’.
 This installation brought visitors to the seaside resort to see this new electricity at work; sparking off the visits we see today.
 However, unlike today’s modern-day technology with the Illuminations, the lamps used to go out as the tide came in due to water leaking into the cast iron wiring pipes!

 The closest to our modern-day Illumination displays, first appeared in May 1912 to commemorate Blackpool’s very first royal visit as Princess Louise opened the new section of promenade named after her – Princess Parade.
 The Illuminations became immensely popular, with thousands of people visiting the resort to see the promenade decorated with around 10,000 lights, the Council saw the event as a commercial success!
 The response from the Council was to display the lights again that following September.
 However, hopes of the Illuminations being a regular occurrence was short lived.
 The outbreak of the First World War in 1914 meant the light display was put on hold – in total for 11 years!